HPCL/easy-parallel-graph/README.md

 feature web page
 URL to the graph
 ```
 Some examples are provided in the existing `datasets.txt`.
-Comments are lines starting with `#`.
+You can comment out datasets with `#` but please only add additional lines in multiples of 3.
+The datasets are read by taking every third line, so adding additional lines will mess things up.
+Yes, I realize this is a bit of a silly limitation.

 `unzipper.sh` This downloads and unzips the datasets.
 The usage is `unzipper.sh <dataset file> <dataset_dir>`.
 A sensible default is
 `./unzipper.sh datasets.txt ../datasets`